 Following a simple sketch of what the school wanted to feature on their wall, I came up with the idea of a mirror to make it more interesting.
 With safety in mind we used a chrome aluminium composite sheet, faced with printed and laminated vinyl.
 The size is 2440mm wide x 1900mm high so it had to be created in 2 pieces, and was installed with a matching joining strip and a special painted wooden framed edge.
 The artwork is based around 6 sliced apples and I setup a template for the school to self-print their own photographs to stick onto the installation whenever required.
+Faces are intentionally blurred out.

 Burton Beavan required a nice little welcome sign for the arrival of their customers.
 The stand was sourced off Amazon and the A3 print was printed on Maxflat to ensure a longer lifespan than that of paper.